OleksandrNemchenko/randomSequenceGenerator/readme.md

 This is random sequence fast generator with CPU and GPU implementation

 # Environment
+- C++20
 - Visual Studio as the compiler
-- OpenCL has been installed on your system.
-At least header `<CL/cl.h>` has to be accessible
+- OpenCL has been installed on your system